-- In the area directly behind Webber Hall, all exterior doors shall be unlocked between the hours of 7:00 a.m. and 10:30 p.m., Monday through Friday, but the exterior gate shall remain secured.
+- In the area directly behind Webber Hall, the rear hallway corridor shall be unlocked between the hours of 7:00 a.m. and 10:30 p.m., Monday through Friday, but the exterior gate shall remain secured.
 Keys to the gate shall be issued to faculty members as appropriate, when approved by the Academic Dean with the consensus of one of the following: the Manager of Facilities Management, the Vice President of Academic and Student Services, Chief of Police, or the Vice President of Financial and Administrative Services.
 Gate keys may not be transferred to non-Virginia Western personnel without the same permissions being granted.

 - Access after hours or on weekends:

 - Employees of the college or outside contractors who wish to gain entry after hours or on weekends must call Campus Police in order to gain access to the building.

 - Any access being granted to the campus after normal operating hours must be preceded by and with, the approval of the appropriate Dean of the School, Vice President, Director of Facilities Planning and Development, or Manager of Facilities Management.
 This approval should be forwarded to Campus Police well in advance to the required entry.

 - Campus Police shall maintain a log of all employees and outside contractors who are identified by Campus Police, granted access, and enter buildings after hours or on weekends and shall report any and all unusual circumstances that arise.